+Jobs €B Resources €B

+ALTRAN goodwill 4.3 ALTRAN debt 1.4

+Residual assets 0.7 Debt contracted by CAPGEMINI for the acquisition of ALTRAN 3.6

+5.0 5.0

-Jo bs €B Resources €B AL TRAN goodwill 4.3 ALTRAN debt 1.4 Re sidual assets 0.7 Debt contracted by CAPGEMINI for the acquisition of ALTRAN 3.6 5.0 5.0 of the CAPGEMINI Group nsaction post- the ARICENT a bstantially ind acquisition. debt. creased at the time of t fluctuated at around was €1.7B at the end Estimated economic capital €14.9B including Expanded equity : €8.6B ✓ The value of consolid goodwill indicates the its business assets. adjusted for ALTRAN's e Group's value lies in approximately €4.3B in ALTRAN goodwill ancial debt o could stand at around Net financial €6.3B lebt €6.3B.
-Compared with the new group's EBITDA (where can be estimated at €2.57B based on comprojections), this debt would represent 2.4 yof EBITDA, which is a reasonable level.
-B based on combined Id represent 2.4 years
+- ✓ CAPGEMINI will redeem ALTRAN's debt. - A debt that substantially increased at the time of the ARICENT acquisition. - o ALTRAN's net financial debt fluctuated at around €1.4B at the end of 2019 (it was €1.7B at the end of 2018). - ✓ The value of consolidated equity adjusted for ALTRAN's goodwill indicates that most of the Group's value lies in its business assets. - ✓ CAPGEMINI's new financial debt could stand at around €6.3B. - o Compared with the new group's EBITDA (which can be estimated at €2.57B based on combined projections), this debt would represent 2.4 years of EBITDA, which is a reasonable level.